FrankKesel/xilinx_tools/vivado/vivado_intro/vivado_intro.md

 ## Synthesis
 * The next step is _Synthesis_: It maps the VHDL design onto the components available in the FPGA (flip-flops, look-up tables, multiplexers, RAM).
 The synthesis can also reveal design errors that may not be visible in the simulation (e.g. incomplete sensitivity lists or incompletely coded IF conditions).
 It is therefore highly recommended to examine the messages (warnings) of the synthesis in depth.
 * In the _Flow Navigator_ under _Synthesis_ click on `Run Synthesis`.
 Do not change anything in the dialog window and confirm with `OK`.
 The synthesis run will take some time (around 30 secs depending on the compute power of your computer); you can see how far the synthesis has progressed in the Vivado window at the bottom in the tab `Design Runs`.
 * When the synthesis run is finished, a window opens.
 Select `View Reports`.
-The `Reports` tab is now highlighted at the bottom of the Vivado window.
+The `Reports` tab is now highlighted at the bottom tab area.
 Double-clicking on the reports opens them in an editor window.
 The next image shows an excerpt from the _Utilization Report_, in which you can see that 4 slice LUTs and 6 flip-flops are required to implement the design.

 ![Synthesis](images/viv_009.png)

-* Any warnings or errors will be displayed in the `Messages` tab.
+* Any warnings or errors will be displayed in the `Messages` tab (bottom tab area).
 When you switch off the `Info` you will get a better overview over the warnings.
 There are warnings for every tool and when you select `Synthesis` you should see only one warning `[Synth 8-7080] Parallel synthesis criteria is not met
 `, which means that the design is to small for a parallel synthesis.
 * When you later on write your own code then please check in the `Messages` tab that there are no incomplete sensitivity lists or latches caused by incomplete signal assignments.
 These are not errors, just warnings, i.e. your code will be implemented in hardware, but you may end up with hardware that does not work correctly.
 * In the _Flow Navigator_ under _Synthesis_ click on `Open Synthesized Design`.
 If you now click on `Schematic` in the _Flow Navigator_ under _Synthesis_, a window will appear with a schematic drawing of the implementation of your code in the target technology, as shown in the next image.